jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — P2 Automated Quality Gate Completed

+- Added Vitest, React Testing Library, Playwright, and axe-core as development dependencies while preserving the npm lockfile.
+- Added four component tests covering:
+  - Verified publication and grant metrics.
+  - Verified software, dataset, and recognition links.
+  - Active-route semantics in the primary navigation.
+  - Mobile-menu open, Escape dismissal, and focus restoration.
+- Added 25 Chromium E2E tests covering:
+  - HTTP rendering and primary content for `/`, `/research`, `/teaching`, and `/ddcf`.
+  - Horizontal-overflow protection for all four routes at 390, 768, 1280, and 1536 px widths.
+  - Visibility of all primary navigation routes in the mobile menu.
+  - Automated WCAG 2 A/AA and WCAG 2.1 A/AA scans on all four routes.
+- The first accessibility run exposed insufficient contrast in muted copy and the secondary violet.
+Raised the shared muted color, introduced an accessible violet, corrected remaining local muted colors, and increased the visibility of Research theme numbers.
+The complete accessibility suite then passed with zero automatically detectable violations.
+- Added eager loading to the first Research theme image after the browser suite identified it as an LCP candidate.
+- Added `.github/workflows/quality.yml` to run dependency installation, Chromium setup, lint, component tests, route/responsive/accessibility tests, and the production build on pull requests and pushes to `agentic_web_design`.
+Failed runs retain the Playwright report for seven days.
+- Added local scripts for component watch mode, E2E execution/reporting, the complete test suite, and the CI quality gate.
+- Final validation:
+  - ESLint passed.
+  - Vitest passed: 2 files, 4 tests.
+  - Playwright passed: 25 tests.
+  - Next.js 16.2.12 production build and TypeScript validation passed; all four primary routes were generated.
+  - GitHub Actions workflow YAML parsed successfully.
+- `npm audit --omit=dev` reported three high-severity production advisories through the current Next.js transitive `postcss` and `sharp` versions.
+The proposed forced fix is a breaking downgrade to Next.js 9 and was deliberately not applied; a compatible framework/dependency update is now tracked separately.
+- Deployment and the separate P2 documentation/dependency cleanup remain outside this testing iteration.

 ### 2026-07-30 — Pre-P2 Content Enrichment Completed